Correspondence learning between morphologically different robots via task demonstrations: CONCLUSION

 \section{CONCLUSION}

-In this work, we proposed and realized a correspondence learning framework that enables task-specific skill transfer between robots with significantly different morphologies and allows goal-based imitation with different means and robots.
-Our system was able to learn the task-level correspondence between the pose space of a differential drive mobile robot and the joint space of a fixed-based manipulator.
+In this work, we proposed and realized a correspondence learning framework that enables task-specific skill transfer between robots with different morphologies and allows goal-based imitation with different means and robots.
+Our system was able to learn the task-level correspondence between the pose space of a differential drive mobile robot and the joint spaces of fixed-based manipulators.
 The robots have different bodies and sensorimotor spaces and may need to follow different paths to achieve the same task, yet, our system successfully learned this correspondence.
 Even though our system was shown to enable task-level skill transfer between manipulation and mobile robots in cup retrieving tasks that require different movement trajectories, the geometric or visual properties of the interacted objects were not used by our system to make generalizations across tasks.
-In the future, we plan to also focus on using object features, such as object images or high-level features, in order to transfer and generalize object affordances \cite{cakmak2007affordances} among different robots.
+In the future, we plan to also focus on using object features, such as object images or high-level features, in order to transfer and generalize object affordances \cite{cakmak2007affordances} among different robots. \hakan{We also plan to experiment with different modalities of each robot such as the motor velocities of mobile robots or joint velocities of manipulators.
+Although the velocity alone cannot be used solely to prescribe a path in space that can be used to accomplish a task, we believe by using positional information from earlier steps the future versions of our system can infer paths in space.
+In order to see how our model deals with large sensorimotor dimension differences, experiments with various agents such as humanoids, musculoskeletal robots, and even humans can be conducted, and we plan to investigate this in a future work.
+Finally, we plan to investigate if skill transfer is possible using our model.}